A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: Preliminaries

 \section{Preliminaries}

 We use Barrier Certificates (BaCs) to prove that the BC ensures safety.
+Also, our design methodology for computing switching conditions (see Section~\ref{sec:DM}) requires a BaC, but is independent of how the BaC is obtained.
 We implemented two automated methods for BaC synthesis from the literature.
-As discussed next, one of the methods is based on sum-of-squares optimization (SOS) and the other uses deep learning.
-Our design methodology for computing switching conditions (see Section~\ref{sec:DM}) requires a BaC, but is independent of how the BaC is obtained.

-\paragraph{BaC Synthesis using SOS Optimization.} This method first derives a Lyapunov function $V$ for the system using the expanding interior-point algorithm in~\cite{LypStability}.
-It then uses the SOS-based algorithm in~\cite{permissiveBC} to obtain a BaC from $V$.
-Note that the largest super-level set of a Lyapunov function within a safety region is a BaC.
-The algorithm in~\cite{Kundu2019,permissiveBC} computes a larger BaC by starting with that sub-level set and then expanding it, by allowing it to take shapes other than that of a sub-level set of the Lyapunov function.
-This method involves a search of Lyapunov functions and BaCs of various degrees by choosing different candidate polynomials and parameters of the SOS problem.
-It is limited to systems with polynomial dynamics.
-In some cases, non-polynomial dynamics can be recast as polynomial using, e.g., the techniques in~\cite{LypStability}.
+One method is based on sum-of-squares optimization (SOS)~\cite{Kundu2019,permissiveBC}.
+Its applicability is limited to systems with polynomial dynamics.

-\paragraph{BaC Synthesis using Deep Learning.} We also implemented \emph{SyntheBC}~\cite{Zhao2021}, which uses deep learning to synthesize a BaC.
-First, training samples obtained by sampling different areas of the state space are used to train a feedforward ReLU neural network with 2 hidden layers as a candidate BaC.
+The other method is \emph{SyntheBC}~\cite{Zhao2021}, which uses deep learning to synthesize a BaC.
+First, training samples obtained by sampling different areas of the state space are used to train a feedforward ReLU neural network with two hidden layers as a candidate BaC.
 Second, the validity of this candidate BaC must be verified.
 The NN's structure allows the problem of checking whether the NN satisfies the defining conditions of a BaC to be transformed into mixed-integer linear programming (MILP) and mixed-integer quadratically-constrained programming (MIQCP) problems, which we solve using the Gurobi optimizer.
-If the verification fails, the Gurobi optimizer provides evidence that can be used to focus continued training of the NN.
+If the verification fails, the Gurobi optimizer provides counter-examples which can be used to guide retraining of the NN.
 In this way, the training and verification steps can be iterated as needed.